Origin Private File System (OPFS) Database with the RxDB OPFS-RxStorage

 How the OPFS API works

 must be used that contains the data.
-It is not possible to write plain strings or objects into the file.
+It is not possible to synchronously write plain strings or objects into the file.
 Therefore the TextEncoder

 and TextDecoder